LucoDevro/CAGEcleaner/README.md

 For installation instructions, usage, explanations and more, head over to the [`CAGEcleaner` wiki](https://github.com/LucoDevro/CAGEcleaner/wiki)!

 > [!IMPORTANT]
-> `CAGEcleaner` has no direct Windows support.
-If you seem to have it installed successfully on your Windows system, you probably have just installed v1.1.0, an old version with known bugs!
+> `CAGEcleaner` has no direct Windows support anymore.
+If you have a seemingly successful installation directly on your Windows system, you likely have installed v1.1.0, an old version with known bugs!
 There are alternative options to run CAGEcleaner on Windows.

 ## Citations
 If you found `CAGEcleaner` useful, please cite our manuscript: